-On the Closing Date, Freddie Mac will deposit certain seasoned mortgage loans (the "Mortgage Loans") into the Freddie Mac Seasoned Credit Risk Transfer Trust, Series 2017-3 (the "Trust").
-The Trust will issue the Class HA, Class HB, Class HT, Class HV, Class HZ, Class MA, Class MB, Class MT, Class MV, Class MZ, Class A-IO, Class M-1, Class M-2, Class B, Class B-IO, Class XS-IO, Class MI, Class R and Class RS (each a "Class" and, collectively, the "Classes") Certificates (each a "Certificate" and, collectively, the "Certificates"), and such Classes represent interests in the assets of the Trust.
-The Class HA, Class HV, Class HZ, Class MA, Class MV and Class MZ Certificates (collectively, the "Exchangeable Certificates") are modifiable and combinable with the Modifiable and Combinable REMIC Certificates (the "MACR Certificates" and, together with the Exchangeable Certificates, the "Offered Certificates"), identified on Schedule I and vice versa.
-As described in this Offering Circular, Freddie Mac is guaranteeing the timely payment of interest at the applicable Class Coupon and the payment of principal as described herein, including payment in full by the Stated Final Distribution Date, of the Offered Certificates.
+On the Closing Date, Freddie Mac will deposit certain seasoned mortgage loans (the "Mortgage Loans") into the Freddie Mac Seasoned Credit Risk Transfer Trust, Series 2018-1 (the "Trust").
+The Trust will issue the Class HA, Class HB, Class HT, Class HV, Class HZ, Class MA, Class MB, Class MT, Class MV, Class MZ, Class M45C, Class M45D, Class M45F, Class M45I, Class M45S, Class M45T, Class M60C, Class M60F, Class M60I, Class M60S, Class M60T, Class A-IO, Class M, Class B, Class B-IO, Class XS-IO, Class BX, Class BBIO, Class MI, Class R and Class RS (each a "Class" and, collectively, the "Classes") Certificates (each a "Certificate" and, collectively, the "Certificates"), and such Classes represent interests in the assets of the Trust.
+The Class HA, Class HV, Class HZ, Class MA, Class MV, Class MZ, Class M45T and Class M60T Certificates (collectively, the "Guaranteed Exchangeable Certificates") are modifiable and combinable with the guaranteed Modifiable and Combinable REMIC Certificates (the "GMACR Certificates" and, together with the Guaranteed Exchangeable Certificates, the "Offered Certificates"), identified on Schedule I and vice versa.
+Additionally, the Class A-IO, Class B and Class B-IO Certificates (collectively, the "Non-Guaranteed Exchangeable Certificates" and, together with the Guaranteed Exchangeable Certificates, the "Exchangeable Certificates") are modifiable and combinable with the related non-guaranteed Modifiable and Combinable REMIC Certificates (the "NGMACR Certificates" and, together with the GMACR Certificates, the "MACR Certificates") identified on Schedule I and vice versa.
+None of the Non-Guaranteed Exchangeable Certificates or NGMACR Certificates is offered by this Offering Circular.
+As described in this Offering Circular, Freddie Mac is guaranteeing the timely payment of interest at the applicable Class Coupon and, as applicable, the payment of principal as described herein, including payment in full by the Stated Final Distribution Date, of the Offered Certificates.
 Freddie Mac, as sponsor of the securitization in which the Certificates are to be issued, will not, other than as described herein, retain credit risk pursuant to the provisions of FHFA's Credit Risk Retention Rule (12 C.F.R.
 Part 1234) (the "Risk Retention Rule") governing residential single-family securitizations because FHFA, as conservator and in furtherance of the goals of the conservatorship, has exercised its authority under Section 1234.12(f)(3) of the Risk Retention Rule to direct Freddie Mac to sell or otherwise hedge the credit risk that Freddie Mac otherwise would be required to retain under the Risk Retention Rule and has instructed Freddie Mac to take such action necessary to effect this outcome.
 See "Description of the Mortgage Loans - Credit Risk Retention".
 See also "Risk Factors - Governance and Regulation - Legislative or Regulatory Actions Could Adversely Affect Our Business Activities and the Trust".

 Freddie Mac will serve in a number of capacities with respect to the Trust.
 Freddie Mac will be the Guarantor of the Offered Certificates, Sponsor, Seller and Trustee.
-Freddie Mac will guarantee (the "Guarantee") timely payment of interest and payment of principal as described herein, including payment in full by the Stated Final Distribution Date of the Offered Certificates.
-As the Seller, Freddie Mac will make certain limited representations and warranties (most of which will be effective only through the warranty period that will expire on October 9, 2020) (the "Warranty Period") with respect to the Mortgage Loans and will be the only party from which the Trust may seek repurchase or indemnification with respect to a Mortgage Loan as a result of any Material Breach that provides for repurchase or payment of a Loss Indemnification Amount as a remedy.
+Freddie Mac will guarantee (the "Guarantee") timely payment of interest and, as applicable, payment of principal as described herein, including payment in full by the Stated Final Distribution Date of the Offered Certificates.
+As the Seller, Freddie Mac will make certain limited representations and warranties (most of which will be effective only through the warranty period that will expire on March 12, 2021) (the "Warranty Period") with respect to the Mortgage Loans and will be the only party from which the Trust may seek repurchase or indemnification with respect to a Mortgage Loan as a result of any Material Breach that provides for repurchase or payment of a Loss Indemnification Amount as a remedy.
 See Appendix C.